w3h9uf/readings/ddia.md

 > _Two-phase locking_ - For decades this has been the standard way of implementing serializability, but many applications avoid using it because of its performance characteristics.

 > _Serializable snapshot isolation (SSI)_ - A fairly new algorithm that avoids most of the downsides of the previous approaches.
 It uses an optimistic approach, allowing transactions to proceed without blocking.
 When a transaction wants to commit, it is checked, and it is aborted if the execution was not serializable.

+## The trouble with distributed systems

+### Unreliable Networks
+> UDP is a good choice in situations where delayed data is worthless.

+- _unbounded delays_
+- _circuit_ in a telephone network: a fixed amount of reserved bandwidth which nobody else can use while the circuit is established (_bounded delays_).
+Whereas the packets of a TCP connection opportunistically use whatever network bandwidth is available, while a TCP connection is idle, it doesn't use any bandwidth.
+- Ethernet and IP are packet-switch protocols instead of circuit-switched protocols, thus will suffer from queueing and unbounded delays in the network
+- Why datacenter networks and internet use packet switching?
+Because they are optimized for bursty traffic.
+A circuit is good for an audio or video call, which needs to transfer a fairly constant number of bits per second for duration of the call.
+- More generally, you can think of variable delays as a consequence of dynamic resource partitioning. (internet allocated bandwidth dynamically while telephone network has a fixed allocation for each line)

+### Unreliable Clocks